 The Faa have a problem: they don’t have firepower sufficient to deal with the White Apes at a distance.
-One of nomads has a sling, but the rest are armed with curved swords, and they aren’t keen to get into melee combat with the much larger and stronger animals.
-After a bit of posturing, the nomads retreat back into the desert, heading south on foot.
+One of the blue-robed nomads has a sling, but the rest are armed with curved swords, and they aren’t keen to get into melee combat with the far stronger animals.
+After a bit of posturing, the nomads retreat into the desert, heading south on foot.
 The four apes calm down, and as their alert noises fade, their owner emerges from the wreck.
 He’s an ageing cacogen man, with translucent, glass-like skin and a pair of stubby antlers sprouting from his scalp.
 He wears colourful, lacy clothes.
 As Fflaa, StP and Xhiva watch, he strokes the apes’ heads and gives them treats from a little pouch.

 The party feel this might be the moment to make their approach, and emerge from hiding with their hands empty.
 The White Apes seem restless, but their owner doesn’t order them to attack.
 Fflaa does the talking, since StP and Xhiva can’t speak.

 ‘Well met,’ the New-Gorilla says.
 ‘May you live to see a new sun rise.’

 ‘And you,’ replies the cacogen.
 ‘What brings you to these wastes?’